koiuo/xdg-override/README.md

 Two words: `PATH` manipulation.

-You can read the explanation of how `xdg-override` works and about my motivation in my blog post [How do you change browser in Slack anyway?](https://127001.me/change-browser-in-slack)
+You can read the explanation of how `xdg-override` works and about my motivation in my blog post [How do you change browser in Slack anyway?][blog]

 ## Installation and running